RonnyBarthmann/ets3/README.md

 This is a (for now just a) engine written in C

-it uses SDL for input/output but nothing else ... everything is written in Software ... not OpenGL, no Vulkan, no DirectX
+it uses SDL for input/output but nothing else ... everything is written in Software ... ot OpenGL, no Vulkan, no DirectX

 for now it only runs under Linux (i use kubuntu 24.04 LTS)